Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

 ## 7.9.3 Improving performance with SIMD
+SIMD is a core type in Mojo:
+- all scalars are of SIMD type and width 1
+- all math functions work with SIMD elements

 (See also Vectorization: § 20.5.6)
 Mojo can use SIMD (Single Instruction, Multiple Data) on modern hardware that contains special registers.
 These registers allow you do the same operation across a vector in a single instruction, greatly improving performance.